 What you can do

-Take a friend or family member along to help you absorb the information you're given.
+Take a friend or family member along to help you understand the information you're given.
 Make a list of:

-For myasthenia gravis, questions to ask your doctor include:
+For myasthenia gravis, questions to ask your provider include:

 - What is likely causing my symptoms?